EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

-### Adding Spacing
+### Adding Spacing to Your Markdown

-You may have noticed that no matter how many times you hit 'Enter' in your Markdown code as soon as you click 'Preview' the space you created disappeared and your blocks of text comes one after the other.
+You may have noticed that no matter how many times you hit **Enter** in your Markdown code as soon as you click **Preview** the space you created disappeared and your blocks of text comes one after the other.
 A useful code to sort this is:

 ```diff
 <p>&nbsp;</p>